 Saturdays are the most popular days for weddings, so you can save big by choosing a mid-week wedding date.
 Even a Friday or Sunday could yield big savings, so don’t overlook those other dates if you need to cut costs.

 Feeding your guests will take up a hefty chunk of your wedding reception budget, so finding affordable food is key.
 What better way to create a memorable wedding experience than with a unique meal?
-Think outside the box for your catering– who doesn’t love a taco truck, pig roast or shrimp boil?
+Think outside the box for your catering– who doesn’t love a food truck, taco bar, pig roast, or shrimp boil?
 Not only will it be delicious but your guests will never forget it!

 If your heart is set on displaying fresh blooms in your centerpieces and other decor, consider ordering wholesale flowers and DIYing your arrangements.
 Check out this post with tons of resources for DIY flowers.

-Champagne toasts are common at weddings, but don’t fret if you can’t afford the bubbly.
+A champagne toast is common at weddings but don’t fret if you can’t afford to purchase champagne.
 Just skip the pricey bubbly– you can offer affordable champagne alternatives or your guests can raise a glass for wedding toasts with whatever they are drinking!

-If your celebration is happening at a venue where they control the bar, ask to close the bar an hour early to put a cap on your spend.
+If your celebration is happening at a venue where they control the bar, ask to close the bar an hour early to put a cap on your spending.
 Maybe you could offer coffee or tea service for the last hour of the reception instead of booze.
 This choice could give you decent savings on your wedding budget!

 One great and easy way to cut down on costs is to DIY your wedding invitations.
 Paper is super inexpensive and you can easily print your own invitations at home or at an affordable online printer.
 Check out this post for our tips!